jappeace/jappeaceApplication/content/using-git-for-templates.md

 has gotten a lot of attention.
 If you feel offended by this practice, ask yourself first, why are you trusting git histories?
 These can be [rewritten anyway](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
-This authoritativeness gain also gives me personally a small moral boost.
+This authoritativeness also gives me a small moral boost.
 It just *feels* better to have a project with well thought out tools being started and some history rather then the 'normal' stuff everyone starts with.